-Amanda and her husband, Michael Encinas, have two children, Isabella “Bella” age 18 and Alexander “Alex” age 16; a Goldendoodle named Winston, and a Jack Russell mutt named, Jack.
-Bella is currently a freshman at Community College of Denver, while Alex is in 10th grade at North High School.
+Amanda and her husband, Michael, have two children, Isabella “Bella” & Alexander “Alex”; a Goldendoodle named Winston, and a Jack Russell mutt named, Jack.
+Bella currently attends the Community College of Denver, while Alex is a student at North High School.
 The Sandoval-Encinas family resides in Northwest Denver’s Berkeley neighborhood.

 District 1 Neighborhoods include:

 Berkeley, Chaffee Park, Highland, Jefferson Park, Regis, Sloan's Lake, Sunnyside, West Highland and West Colfax